Winter Driving Tips

 Have you got an essentials pack?

 This should include things like a torch, a blanket and warm clothes, food and drink, first-aid kit, spade, warning triangle, and high-visibility vest.
-A CD or iPod with your favourite songs is optional!
+A playlist of your favourite songs is optional!

 Ensure your car is thoroughly defrosted before leaving

-Using credit cards or CD boxes to scrape the windscreen can take more time, and could even scratch the glass.
-Another tip is to not pour hot water on the ice as the rapid increase in temperature could cause the glass to crack.
-Instead, use deicer spray and an ice scraper.
+Using credit cards or other unsuitable items to scrape the windscreen can take more time, and could even scratch the glass.
+And don’t pour hot water on the ice as the rapid increase in temperature could cause the glass to crack.
+Instead, use de-icer spray and an ice scraper.

 Dipped headlights